melbinmv/melbinmv/README.md

-- 👋 Hi, I’m @melbinmv
+- 👋 Hi, I’m Melbin
 - 👀 I’m interested in Python and Machine Learning.
 I'm familiar with Django.
 - 🌱 I’m currently learning Neural Networks and Machine Learning.
 - 💞️ I’m looking to collaborate on projects related to Machine Learning and AI.